Tips for Selling your Home

-Home prices continue to rise in Colorado; yet It is important that you price your home right to begin with.
-You don’t want to over price it assuming the hot market and low inventory are justification for doing so.
+Home prices continue to rise in Colorado, yet It is important that you price your home right to begin with.
+You don't want to overprice it assuming the hot market and low inventory is justification for doing so.
 Start out with getting a fair market value to determine the right price for your home based on the area it is located in.
 When you price your home correctly, the competing buyers can automatically raise the price for you.
-You do not want to risk hurting yourself in the long run if you start out over priced causing your home to linger on the market longer than necessary..
+You do not want to risk hurting yourself in the long run if you start out overpriced causing your home to linger on the market longer than necessary..
 Time is always money and a home lingering on the market can possibly give potential purchasers the impression there is something wrong with it.
-You do not want to deter even the most enthusiastic by deflating their motivation to even have a look with an inflated price tag.
+You do not want to deter even the most enthusiastic by deflating their motivation to even have a look at an inflated price tag.

 Appearance-Staging inside and Out

-It goes without saying that as long as a home is priced within the fair market value; the better a home shows the faster it sells
+It goes without saying that as long as a home is priced at the fair market value; the better a home shows the faster it sells

 Declutter and Depersonalize